emdubb/up-the-river/README.md

 ##MVP + Planning
 ### Current Sprint (MVP)
 - [ ] As a group of players, I want to be able to start a new game with the proper setup.
-- [ ] As a group of players, when I start a new game - I want to write a rule or punishment or randomly choose one.
+- [ ] As a group of players, when I start a new game - I want to write a rule or punishment.
 - [ ] As a player, on my first turn I want to guess if my card will be red or black.
 - [ ] As a player, on my second turn I want to guess if my card will be higher or lower than my first card.
 - [ ] As a player, on my third turn I want to guess if my card will be “in between”, “outside”, or “on the fence” of my first two cards.